-Certain pronouncements were issued by the IASB or International Financing Reporting Interpretations Committee ("IFRIC") that are mandatory for accounting periods after January 31, 2015.
-Pronouncements that are not applicable or are not expected to have a significant impact on the Company have been excluded from the discussion below.
+Certain pronouncements were issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") that are mandatory for accounting periods after January 31, 2016.
+Pronouncements that are not applicable or do not have a significant impact to the Company have been excluded from the discussion below.
+The Company is currently evaluating the potential impacts of these new standards.